-A study of the various factors and movements in today's world as they impinge on the task of missions.
+A study of the various factors and movements in today's world in relation to the task of missions.
 The course reviews the political independence movement, nationalism, Communism, Islam, Catholicism, ecumenism, and other ideologies the evangelical missionary meets on the mission field.
-The biblical position in relationship to these movements is defined.
+The biblical position in relationship to these movements is discussed.